Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### Contact us Page

 - The contact us page provides a direct way for users to contact with feedback or inquiries.
-Ensure users feel supported and have access to give feedback to the owner site, including inquiry of corporation partners.
+Ensure users feel supported and have access to give feedback to the site owner, including inquiry of corporation partners.

 ![Contact us](documentation/readme/contactus.png)